World of Hyatt card: Increased welcome offer of up to 5 Category 1-4 free night certs

 • The ability to earn another Category 1-4 free night certificate after $15K spend.

-Combined, these will make it a keeper for most folks that are invested in the World of Hyatt program.
-If you spend the $15K per year that’s required for the additional free night cert, and do most of it in the card’s 2x bonus categories, you’d end up with 30,000 points, 11 elite nights (including the 5 that you started with) and another 1-4 free night certificate.
+Combined, these will make it a keeper for most folks who are invested in the World of Hyatt program.
+If you spend the $15K per year that’s required for the additional free night cert, and do most of it in the card’s 2x bonus categories, you’d end up with 30,000 points, 11 elite nights (including the 5 that you started with), and another 1-4 free night certificate.

 • 5/24 Rule: You most likely will not get approved for a new card if you have opened 5 or more cards (with any bank) within the past 24 months.
 Most business cards do not count towards that five card total.
 Business cards that DO count include: TD Bank, Discover and the Capital One Spark Cash Select, Spark Miles and Spark Miles Select.